Hand, foot, and mouth disease

 Hand, foot, and mouth disease (HFMD) is a common infection caused by a group of enteroviruses.
 It typically begins with a fever and feeling generally unwell.
 This is followed a day or two later by flat discolored spots or bumps that may blister, on the hands, feet and mouth and occasionally buttocks and groin.
 Signs and symptoms normally appear 3–6 days after exposure to the virus.
 The rash generally resolves on its own in about a week.
-Fingernail and toenail loss may occur a few weeks later, but they will regrow with time.

-The viruses that cause HFMD are spread through close personal contact, through the air from coughing and the feces of an infected person.
+The viruses that cause HFMD are spread through close personal contact, through the air from coughing, and via the feces of an infected person.
 Contaminated objects can also spread the disease.
 Coxsackievirus A16 is the most common cause, and enterovirus 71 is the second-most common cause.
 Other strains of coxsackievirus and enterovirus can also be responsible.
 Some people may carry and pass on the virus despite having no symptoms of disease.
-Other animals are not involved.
+No animals are involved in transmission.
 Diagnosis can often be made based on symptoms.
 Occasionally, a throat or stool sample may be tested for the virus.

 Most people with hand, foot, and mouth disease get better on their own in 7 to 10 days.
 Most cases require no specific treatment.
 No antiviral medication or vaccine is available, but development efforts are underway.
 For fever and for painful mouth sores, over-the-counter pain medications such as ibuprofen may be used, though aspirin should be avoided in children.
 The illness is usually not serious.
 Occasionally, intravenous fluids are given to children who are dehydrated.
 Very rarely, viral meningitis or encephalitis may complicate the disease.
-Because HFMD is normally mild, children can continue to go to child care and schools as long as they have no fever or uncontrolled drooling with mouth sores, and as long as they feel well enough to participate in classroom activities.

 HFMD occurs in all areas of the world.
 It often occurs in small outbreaks in nursery schools or kindergartens.
 Large outbreaks have been occurring in Asia since 1997.
-It usually occurs during the spring, summer and fall months.
+It usually occurs during the spring, summer, and fall months.
 Typically it occurs in children less than five years old but can occasionally occur in adults.
 HFMD should not be confused with foot-and-mouth disease (also known as hoof-and-mouth disease), which mostly affects livestock.